Harpo Marx: In other media

 Harpo made television appearances through the 1950s and 60s, including a 1955 episode of I Love Lucy, in which he and Lucille Ball re-enacted the famous mirror scene from Duck Soup.
 Both Marx and Ball, clad in his typical clothes, portray Harpo.
 He also appeared on NBC's The Martha Raye Show circa 1950.
 Harpo and Chico appeared in the May 8, 1959, episode of General Electric Theater titled "The Incredible Jewelry Robbery" entirely in pantomime.
 The episode concluded with a brief surprise appearance by Groucho.
 In 1960, Marx appeared in his first dramatic role, in an episode of The DuPont Show with June Allyson titled "A Silent Panic".
 Harpo plays a deaf-mute who witnesses a gangland murder while working as a "mechanical man" in a department store window.
 In 1961, to publicize his autobiography Harpo Speaks!, he appeared on The Today Show, Play Your Hunch, Candid Camera, I've Got a Secret, Here's Hollywood, Art Linkletter's House Party, Groucho's You Bet Your Life, The Ed Sullivan Show.

 In November 1961, he guest-starred with Carol Burnett in an installment of The DuPont Show of the Week titled "The Wonderful World of Toys".
 The show was filmed in Central Park and featured Marx playing "Autumn Leaves" on the harp.
 Other stars appearing in the episode included Eva Gabor, Audrey Meadows, Mitch Miller and Milton Berle.
 A visit to the set inspired poet Robert Lowell to pen his poem Harpo Marx.

 Late 1962 brought Harpo's final pair of television appearances, which aired within a month of each other.
 He portrayed a guardian angel on the September 25 episode of CBS's The Red Skelton Hour.
 His final role, opposite show star Fess Parker, was as himself on the October 20 episode, "Musicale", of ABC's sitcom Mr. Smith Goes to Washington (based on Frank Capra's film of the same name).

+Harpo did sometimes speak in live performances, often charitable, and had a good speaking voice.
+Sound recording was not generally available and it was thought that there was no record of his speech.
+It was advertised that he would speak, and indeed he spoke extensively, narrating a Marx Brothers version of Prokofiev's Peter and the Wolf, delivering a "Red's speech", and making topical political references, at a fundraising event by the Riverside Symphony Orchestra in southern California in March 1964 and, for the first time, his performance was recorded.
+The recording was misfiled and not publicised, but was discovered in 2026, and released under the name "Harpo Speaks!".